ipfs/ipfs/README.md

 IPFS is the brainchild of [Juan Benet](http://juan.benet.ai).

 But IPFS has been designed by the internet at large.
 The ideas behind IPFS have been around for many years, in the form of excellent open source systems and research.
-If it gets far at all, IPFS will be standing on the wigs of giants.
+If it gets far at all, IPFS will be standing on the shoulders of giants.

 And, there are [many people](contributors.md) whose papers, conversations, or work have directly contributed to its design and implementation.